 This proposal makes no changes to the underlying security of TCP.
+More information about TCP security concerns can be found in [RFC5681].

 7. IANA Considerations

 There are no IANA considerations regarding this document.

 8. Acknowledgements

 Alexander Zimmermann and Lars Eggert have received funding from the European Union's Horizon 2020 research and innovation program 2014-2018 under grant agreement No. 644866 (SSICLOPS).
 This document reflects only the authors' views and the European Commission is not responsible for any use that may be made of the information it contains.